All About Hearing Aids

-Hearing loss can have a big impact on your life -- from your work to your relationships and emotional well-being.
-For many people, hearing aids can greatly help, especially if you select the right ones and get help in adjusting to them.
-Here's what you need to know about hearing aids.
+Hearing loss can have a big impact on your life, from your work to your relationships and emotional well-being.
+For many people, hearing aids can greatly help, especially if you choose the right ones and get help adjusting to them.
+Here's what you need to know about these devices.

 How Hearing Aids Help

 A hearing aid is an electronic device designed to improve your hearing.
-Small enough to wear in or behind your ear, hearing aids make some sounds louder, improving hearing and speech comprehension.
-They may help you to hear better in quiet and noisy settings.
+Small enough to wear in or behind your ear, they make some sounds louder.
+They may help you to hear better when it's quiet and when it's noisy.

 An amplifier makes the sound louder.